 Typical shipping law cases

-Generally, I have around 50 open cases of which 20 to 30 will be active at any given time.
+Generally, I have around 50 open cases and 20 to 30 of those cases are active at any given time.
 The clients are usually the owners and charterers of vessels, the cargo interests and their respective insurers.

 The caseload is extremely varied.
 We are asked to: advise on the interpretation of individual clauses in contracts; act in disputes arising out of the trading of vessels and the carriage of goods on board; and deal with major casualties.
 The cases invariably have an international element and we regularly act alongside lawyers from other jurisdictions.

 We are often involved in the very early stages of disputes, when the events that will ultimately give rise to a claim are still unfolding.
 The way in which these 'real-time’ situations are handled can be of critical importance if formal proceedings are later required.
 On the admiralty side, shipping solicitors (particularly those with seagoing experience) will attend the vessel in the immediate aftermath of a casualty to collect evidence.
 Most cases will require the involvement of a partner, an associate and a trainee – but larger teams will be engaged on significant matters.

 It has been said that shipping is the industry that brings you 80% of what you have but that you know nothing about.
 The reality is that shipping only attracts the attention of the mainstream media when there is a significant casualty – such as the sinking of the Costa Concordia in 2012.